akeneo/pim-api-docs/content/app-portal/publish-your-app.md

 ## Your app must have a good user experience (UX)

-A poor app user experience can negatively impact both, your brand and Akeneo brand.
+A poor app user experience causes users frustration and can negatively impact both, your brand and Akeneo brand.
+It can also increase the number of support requests.

-At Akeneo, we've always believed that a good app user experience is not an option.

 **That's why we will be particularly vigilant to ensure that your app meets the following criteria:**